EffectOrientedProgramming/book/Chapters/02_Introduction.md

 This means that when you call a function, you cannot reliably know what exceptions might emerge from that function call (some languages have attempted a *parallel type system* via *exception specifications* but these experiments have universally failed).
 If we could somehow include failure information in the type system, the type checker could ensure that all possible failures are accounted for in your code.

-It is unpredictable, so failure is another kind of Effect and can thus be managed by the Type System.
+It is unpredictable, so failure is another kind of Effect and can thus be managed by the Effect System.

-{{ I’m not done here }}
+You are used to returning the anticipated “answer” from a function, even though you know that might not happen—there could be failures.
+An Effect System creates a structure as the return type from a function.
+This structure contains the expected “answer,” but it also contains failure information.
+Every possible failure type is enumerated in this return structure.
+Like everything else, the return structure has a type—and this incorporates all the failure types.
+Failures are now part of the type system.
+The type-checking system can now determine, from this return type, whether your code handles all possible failures.

+The return type also includes the other (non-failure) Effect types.
+This new return type is what provides the channel that we need to enable easily-adaptable systems.
 ### `Unit` and Effects

 `Unit` can be viewed as the bare minimum of Effect tracking.